Jean-Claude Romand: Biography

-Jean-Claude Romand was born on 11 February 1954 in Lons-le-Saunier and grew up in the village Clairvaux-les-Lacs in the département of Jura.
-He studied at the lycée of Lons-le-Saunier until his baccalauréat.
-In 1971, he registered at the classes préparatoires of Lycée du Parc in Lyon but dropped out after one term.
+Jean-Claude Romand was born on 11 February 1954 in Lons-le-Saunier and grew up in the village Clairvaux-les-Lacs in the department of Jura.
+He studied at the sixth-form college of Lons-le-Saunier until he completed his secondary education.
+In 1971, he registered at the preparatory classes of Lycée du Parc in Lyon but dropped out after one term.
 Afterwards he enrolled as a medical student.

 Romand told friends and family that he had passed the first and second year medical examinations in 1975, when in fact he had purposely avoided taking either.
-He never qualified as a doctor, which was not known to his parents.
+He was never qualified as a doctor, which was not known to his parents.

 For 18 years, Romand posed as a successful medical professional and researcher in the World Health Organization (WHO).
 He claimed that he had researched arteriosclerosis and that he had contact with political figures.

 In reality, he spent his days wandering and used the free information services of the local WHO building.
-He lived close by in Prévessin-Moëns, France.
-Periodically, he left for a supposed work trip but travelled only as far as Geneva International Airport and spent a couple of days in a hotel room there, studying medical journals and a travel guide about the various countries he lied about visiting.
-Romand lived off the money his wife and he had made by selling an apartment, from his wife's salary and from money given to him by various relatives, who were told that he was investing it in various hedge funds and foreign ventures.
+He would visit the conference rooms and the publications office, taking any papers he could find.
+Later, his home and car were found to be full of papers that were letter headed by WHO.
+He lived close by in Prévessin-Moëns.
+He left for supposed work trips periodically, but traveled only as far as Geneva International Airport and spent a couple of days in a hotel room there, studying medical journals and a travel guide about the various countries he lied about visiting.
+Romand lived off the money his wife and he had made by selling an apartment, his wife's salary and money given to him by various relatives, who were told that he was investing it in various hedge funds and foreign ventures.